hashbang/admin-tools/doc/New_admin.md

   They will give you Git access to the Github org, including the shared pass db.
 - Add yourself to the `.gpg-id` file, do a signed commit, push.
-- The other admin confirms the key, then runs `pass init` to re-encrypt the files and pushes (again, signed commits!).
+- The other admin confirms the key, re-encrypt the secrets and pushes.

+Changing the recipients in `password-store` is, again, covered in the [key management doc].

 ## ... to the Ansible Vault